List Decoding Random Euclidean Codes and Infinite Constellations: Prior work

-\item Rudra and Wootters \cite{rudra-wootters-2014-puncturing, rudra-wootters-2015-rand-op, rudra-wootters-2018-avg-rad-lr-rand-lin} employed heavy machinery of generic chaining to provide improved bounds when the field size is very large, say, allowed to scale with $1/\delta$ and even $n$.
-The parameter regimes become complicated in this situation and we do not copy them here.
+\item Rudra and Wootters~\cite{rudra-wootters-2014-puncturing, rudra-wootters-2015-rand-op, rudra-wootters-2018-avg-rad-lr-rand-lin} employed the heavy machinery of generic chaining to provide improved bounds when the field size is very large, say, scaling with $1/\delta$ and even $n$.
+The parameter regimes become complicated in this situation and we do not copy their results here.